duras is a command-line tool for daily notes as

 - Free software

-- Released under the ISC License, free to use and modify without any restrictions.
+- Released under the ISC License, free to use, modify, and distribute without any restrictions.
+Source code at Codeberg.

 - Documentation